PhilippSchuette/PackagingTest/README.rst

   8. optionally a **data** folder with data (binary data, database templates, etc.)
   9. optionally a **Pipfile** to replace *requirements.txt*

+After creating and populating a new GitHub respository (see above), you have to create the *Codecov* and *Travis* hooks.
+To do so, sign into *Travis*, click **Profile -> Settings -> Manage Repositories on Github** and follow the instructions from there (install *Travis* for the new or all repositories).
+For
+*Codecov*, once you have linked the coverage service with your GitHub, the coverage report upload as demonstrated in this repository should work.

 ----
 ToDo
 ----